janarumlova/JanaRumlova_CV_CertifiedManualTester/JanaRumlova_Resume_CertifiedManualTester.md

 ## AWARDS ##

-- ICE-WATCH Communication Award 2010: Awarded for the second-best PR service and coverage worldwide.
+- ICE-WATCH Communication Award 2010: Awarded for the second best PR service and coverage worldwide.
 - Siemens Mobile PR Award 2004: Awarded for the best results in the field of communication of Siemens, IC within the CEE, RU

 ## EDUCATION ##